June 6, 2023

 Below, we will discuss the following:

-Leave without pay (or LWOP) is a temporary nonpay status, where the employee is requests time off from work, with the intention to return to duty.
+Leave without pay (or LWOP) is a temporary nonpay status, where the employee requests time off from work, with the intention to return to duty.

 Employees may request time off that is not covered under sick leave or annual leave policies of your business, or additional time off past the regular allowance that comes part of your employee’s compensation benefits.